 Young Entrepreneurs Share Tips - Interview Series

-Joachim Van der Meiren (30) co-founded AppLeads in 2014, a marketing tech which was gradually sold to a business angel in 2018.
+Joachim Van der Meiren (30) co-founded AppLeads in 2014, a marketing tech start-up which was gradually sold to a business angel in 2018.
 Nowadays, Joachim works as Investment Manager at Degroof Petercam Family Office.

 ©Picture by Dylan Berrier

 How did you start your business and how did you come up with this idea?